 Temple Bar Gallery

-If you’re into old-school techniques such as screen printing and wood blocking, head to the Original Print Gallery where you can pick up something truly unique.
+If you’re into old-school techniques such as screen-printing and wood blocking, head to the Original Print Gallery where you can pick up something truly unique.
 Alternatively, if you like to keep things a little more contemporary, search for the Temple Bar Gallery.
 The studio itself is a modern building right in the heart of Dublin City and inside you’ll find an interesting cross section of Irish design in a variety of media.
 Dublin’s creative vibe is electric and the urge to make something is infectious – see for yourself at The Design Tower.
 Home to 17 exceptionally gifted designers and craftspeople; the public are invited to watch these highly experienced professionals at work.
-See ceramics, textiles and jewelry in the making and you’ll walk away feeling inspired.
+See ceramics, textiles and jewellery in the making and you’ll walk away feeling inspired.

 The Bord Gáis Energy Theatre

 Wandering around Dublin you can feel the Irish influence that has inspired the design of the city.
 Take a look at the spar of the famous Samuel Beckett Bridge, its shape is said to evoke an image of an Irish harp lying on its edge.
 The design and composition of the Bord Gáis Energy Theatre on the Grand Canal is thought to create a dynamic place that mirrors the joy and drama found in Dublin itself.
 And of course, you can’t miss the impressive Convention Centre Dublin that sits on the edge of the River Liffey.
 Designed by local architect Kevin Roche, the 55-metre glass building was built with the view of Dublin’s skyline and the Wicklow Mountains in mind.
-Kevin took complete creative ownership of the center, designing every facet of the building, right down to the door handles.
+Kevin took complete creative ownership of the centre, designing every facet of the building, right down to the door handles.

 Two people that know a thing or two about attention to detail are local designers Conor Nolan and David Wall.
 In 2006 the pair set up their own Dublin studio,